Abhijayshah/video-speed-controller/README.md

 key.
 This is not a perfect solution since some sites may listen to both, but it works most of the time.

-### FAQ

-**The video controls are not showing up?** This extension is only compatible with HTML5 video.
-If you don't see the controls showing up, chances are you are viewing a Flash video.
-If you want to confirm, try right-clicking on the video and inspect the menu: if it mentions flash, then that's the issue.
-That said, most sites will fallback to HTML5 if they detect that Flash it not available.
-You can try manually disabling Flash plugin in Chrome:

-- In a new tab, navigate to `chrome://settings/content/flash`
-- Disable "Allow sites to run Flash"
-- Restart your browser and try playing your video again

-**The speed controls are not showing up for local videos?** To enable playback of local media (e.g. File > Open File), you need to grant additional permissions to the extension.
+## 🤔 Frequently Asked Questions

+### **🎥 The video controls are not showing up?**

+This extension only works with **HTML5 video**.
+If you don't see the controls:

+1. **Check if it's HTML5**: Right-click on the video.
+If you see Flash-related options, that's the issue.
+2. **Most modern sites use HTML5** by default, but some older content might still use Flash.
+3. **For Flash videos**: The extension cannot control Flash content due to browser security restrictions.

+### **📁 Controls not working with local video files?**

+To enable the extension for local files (File > Open File):

-- In a new tab, navigate to `chrome://extensions`
+1. Navigate to `chrome://extensions`
-- Find "Video Speed Controller" extension in the list and enable "Allow access to file URLs"
+2. Find "Video Speed Controller" in the list
-- Open a new tab and try opening a local file; the controls should show up.
+3. Click "Details" and enable **"Allow access to file URLs"**
+4. Refresh the page with your local video

+### **⌨️ Keyboard shortcuts not working?**

+- **Check focus**: Make sure you're not typing in a text field or input box
+- **Try clicking the video first**: Some sites require the video to be focused
+- **Check for conflicts**: Other extensions might be using the same shortcuts
+- **Customize shortcuts**: Go to extension settings to remap conflicting keys

+### **🎨 The controller looks different or broken?**

+- **Clear browser cache**: Old cached styles might interfere
+- **Check for site-specific CSS**: Some sites have custom styles that might conflict
+- **Try incognito mode**: This helps identify if other extensions are interfering
+- **Update the extension**: Make sure you have the latest version

+### **🌙 Dark mode not working?**

+The extension automatically detects your system's dark/light mode preference.
+If it's not working:

+- **Check system settings**: Ensure your OS is set to dark mode
+- **Browser settings**: Some browsers override system preferences
+- **Force refresh**: Try refreshing the page after changing system theme

+### **♿ Accessibility features not working?**

+- **Screen reader**: Make sure your screen reader is running and updated
+- **Keyboard navigation**: Use Tab to focus the controller, then arrow keys to navigate
+- **High contrast**: The extension automatically detects Windows high contrast mode
+- **Report issues**: Contact us if you encounter accessibility barriers

 ### License